AniruddhS24/Binary-ISA-Classifier/README.md

 vector machine, is a supervised learning model that tries to separate data with a maximal margin.
 Unlike logistic regression which finds some decently optimal decision boundary, SVMs strive to find the hyperplane that maximizes the distance (or margin) between the nearest two training examples.
-After tuning hyperparameters for both models, the linear SVM did provide slightly better results than LR, but it wasn't a huge improvement.
+After tuning hyperparameters for both models, the linear SVM did provide slightly better results than LR.

 ### MLP